Newbie: An operator with less than three years service. Maybe an Extra Board Operator or veteran with an attitude. This post is for you.

 * * * * *

 Talk to other operators if you're new to a route.
-Better yet, ride with an operator who knows what's what before the new signup happens.
+Better yet, ride with an operator who knows what's what, before the new signup happens.
+Being prepared is akin to being SAFE.

 * * * * *